hkust-taco/hmloc/oopsla23-artifact-overview.md

 docker run -it --rm 'hmloc-oopsla23'
 ```

 The user will be attached to the shell of the container after the image gets pulled and the container is launched.
-Please `cd` to `hmloc/` and launch the SBT shell by typing `sbt`.
+Launch the SBT shell by typing `sbt`.

 ### Setting up from Scratch